 Theater for Therapists

 This is a workshop for clinicians exploring the use of theater skills in psychotherapeutic practice.
-The New York State Education Department has approved this workshop for 2.0 contact hours (CEUs) for NYS licensed LCATs, LMSWs and LCSWs.
+The New York State Education Department has approved this workshop for 2.0 contact hours (CEUs) for NYS licensed LCATs, LMSWs, LCSWs, and LMHCs.

 Amie Roe, LCSW is a psychotherapist in private practice in Manhattan.
 She holds a Masters of Social Work from the University of Pennsylvania and has completed postgraduate training at the Women’s Therapy Centre Institute (WTCI).
 Amie has performed, taught, and directed improv comedy since 2007.
 As a performer, she has toured extensively, appearing on stage in Vancouver, Toronto, Montreal, Boston, Washington, DC, Baltimore, Chicago, Providence, Richmond, Austin, Seattle, Detroit, Pittsburgh, and Philadelphia.
 Amie taught, directed, and produced improv at the Philly Improv Theater (PHIT) and currently performs at the Magnet Theater in New York City.

 Magnet Theater Training Center, 22 W. 32nd Street, 10th Floor, New York City

 DATE & TIME:

 Saturday, November 18, 2017.
 3:00pm-5:00pm

 To enroll in this workshop, please CLICK HERE.